vaibhav174/Chicken_disease_clasification_end2end/README.md

 # Chicken_disease_clasification_end2end
 Build an end to end project to classify if the chicken has "Coccidiosis", "New Castle Disease" ,"Salmonella" or is.
-Tools Used --> deep learning libraries, MLOps DVC, Docker, CI/CD, AWS Deployment Complete dataset Data set --> https://www.kaggle.com/datasets/allandclive/chicken-disease-1
+Tools Used --> deep learning libraries, MLOps DVC, Docker, CI/CD, AWS Deployment.
+Complete dataset Data set --> https://www.kaggle.com/datasets/allandclive/chicken-disease-1

 <b>Note:  For the pupose of demonstration this version of the project only classify between Coccidiosis and Healthy and trained on a really smaller version of the original dataset.
 To re-train the actual model please refer the description below and change the code accordingly</b>